 List of participants (tentative list, including organizers):

-Scott Aaronson (University of Texas at Austin), Dorit Aharonov (Hebrew University of Jerusalem), Gorjan Alagic (QuICS), Dan Bernstein (Technische Universiteit Eindhoven), Zvika Brakerski (Weizmann Institute of Science), Fernando Brandao (Caltech), Sergey Bravyi (IBM T.J.
-Watson Research Center), Andrew Childs (University of Maryland), Ignacio Cirac (Max-Planck-Institut für Quantenoptik), David DiVincenzo (RWTH Aachen), Vedran Dunjko (Leiden University), Jens Eisert (Freie Universität Berlin), David Gosset (University of Waterloo), Sean Hallgren (Pennsylvania State University), Sandy Irani (UC Irvine), Stacey Jeffery (Centrum Wiskunde & Informatica), Iordanis Kerenidis (CNRS - Université Paris Diderot), Robin Kothari (Microsoft Research), Guang-Hao Low (Microsoft Research), Ashley Montanaro (University of Bristol), Ben Reichardt (University of Southern California), Christian Schaffner (QuSoft), Barbara Terhal (Delft University of Technology), Umesh Vazirani (UC Berkeley), Thomas Vidick (California Institute of Technology), James Whitfield (Dartmouth College), Nathan Wiebe (Microsoft Research), Xiaodi Wu (Massachusetts Institute of Technology), Penghui Yao (Centre For Quantum Technologies)
+Scott Aaronson (University of Texas at Austin), Dorit Aharonov (Hebrew University of Jerusalem), Gorjan Alagic (QuICS), Dan Bernstein (Technische Universiteit Eindhoven), Zvika Brakerski (Weizmann Institute of Science), Fernando Brandao (California Institute of Technology), Sergey Bravyi (IBM T.J.
+Watson Research Center), Garnet Chan (California Institute of Technology), Andrew Childs (University of Maryland), Ignacio Cirac (Max-Planck-Institut für Quantenoptik), Elizabeth Crosson (UNM), David DiVincenzo (RWTH Aachen), Vedran Dunjko (Leiden University), Kirsten Eisentrager (Penn State), Jens Eisert (Freie Universität Berlin), Eddie Farhi (Google), David Gosset (University of Waterloo), Sean Hallgren (Pennsylvania State University), Sandy Irani (UC Irvine), Stacey Jeffery (Centrum Wiskunde & Informatica), Stephen Jordan (Microsoft Research), Iordanis Kerenidis (CNRS - Université Paris Diderot), Robin Kothari (Microsoft Research), Guang-Hao Low (Microsoft Research), Ashley Montanaro (University of Bristol), Ben Reichardt (University of Southern California), Christian Schaffner (QuSoft), Norbert Schuch (Max-Planck-Institut für Quantenoptik), Barbara Terhal (Delft University of Technology), Umesh Vazirani (UC Berkeley), Thomas Vidick (California Institute of Technology), James Whitfield (Dartmouth College), Nathan Wiebe (Microsoft Research), Xiaodi Wu (Massachusetts Institute of Technology), Penghui Yao (Centre For Quantum Technologies)